 Air Conditioning and Refrigeration

 The HVAC shop provides maintenance and repair to all College air conditioning systems and refrigeration.
-Requests for service are to be made by calling the Help Desk at (860) 297-5300.

 The Carpentry Shop provides routine maintenance and repair of windows, screens, doors, and floors.
 The carpentry shop's priority is maintenance and repair.
 Non-maintenance projects - such as construction of bookshelves - will be prioritized as scheduling allows on a reimbursable basis.
-To place a request for service, call the Help Desk at (860) 297-5300.

 Construction Trades is responsible for repairing frayed or damaged carpet, and installing replacement carpet when it is required.
 Carpet is inspected annually to insure that it serviceable.
 For economic reasons carpet will not be replaced until it has reached the end of its service life.
 All carpet used in College buildings must conform to the fire code.
 Requests to change a floor surface from any other material to carpet will be reviewed on an individual basis.
-All questions or requests concerning carpeting should be directed to the Help Desk (860) 297-5300.

 Code Compliance Review

-Members of the campus community who have concerns about building safety or code issues are encouraged to contact Facilities at (860) 297-2444.
+Members of the campus community who have concerns about building safety or code issues are encouraged to contact Facilities Department at (860) 297-2444.

 Cost estimates for repair or renovation projects under consideration will be provided when authorized by the Director.
 Cost estimating beyond the capability or resources of the Facilities Department that requires hiring a consultant may be provided as a reimbursable service.
-All requests should be made through the Facilities Department (860) 297-2444.
+All requests should be made through the Facilities Department at (860) 297-2444.

 Emergency Maintenance Service

 Campus Fire Safety promotes fire prevention and life safety awareness by offering training, educational programs, and informational resources; by conducting inspections of academic, administrative and residential facilities; and by providing expert guidance on fire and life safety code issues.
-Information regarding fire safety can be received by calling the Facilities main desk at (860) 297-2444.
+Information regarding fire safety can be received by calling the Facilities Department at (860) 297-2444.